rajbot/quarantine-guide/index.md

 - If someone knocks at your door to offer testing for COVID-19, do not let them in, and call the police.[^bostonglobe]
 - If someone calls you offering you a COVID-19 test, it is a scam.
 Do not give them money or personal info.[^bostonglobe]
 - [List of tips](https://www.consumer.ftc.gov/features/coronavirus-scams-what-ftc-doing) from the Fedral Trade Commission.[^ftc]
+- Scams related to upcoming stiumlus checks[^waatg]:
+    - The government will not ask to confirm your personal or banking details by email, phone or text message.
+    - The government will not demand a “processing fee” to obtain or expedite your stimulus payment.
+    - Do not click on links in email or text messages relating to the stimulus checks.

 ----